DuncanUszkay1/cardmaster/RULES.md

 ### Acquiring Cards

-Cards can be found, purchased, stolen, and dropped.
-Players cannot steal from other Players, though they can trade.
+Cards can be found, purchased, stolen, dropped, and traded for.
+Players cannot steal from other Players.

 ### Card Exchange

 There are three card exchanges which are always available for Players to use on cards in their **inventory**.
 When these trades are made, the cards the players offer are returned the the deck of the appropriate tier.
 Those trades are as follows:

-3 cards of the same tier -> 1 random card of tier tier above For example, a player could trade Hurt(Grey), Heal(Grey), and Fluster(Grey) to draw Jump(Blue) from the Green deck.
+3 cards of the same tier -> 1 random card of tier tier above

+For example, a player could trade Hurt(Grey), Heal(Grey), and Fluster(Grey) to draw Jump(Blue) from the Green deck.

 Any 1 card -> 1 random card of a lower tier

 For example, a player could trade Leap(Green) to randomly draw Ignite(Grey) from the Grey deck.

-3 cards with the same name -> 1 Upgraded version of that card For example, a player could trade 3 copies of Jump(Blue) to draw exactly Leap(Green) from the Green deck.
+3 cards with the same name -> 1 Upgraded version of that card

+For example, a player could trade 3 copies of Jump(Blue) to draw exactly Leap(Green) from the Green deck.

 **Note that not all cards have upgrades- if a card has an upgraded version it'll be indicated on the typeline.**